daveprowse/prom-live/labs/lab-03/lab-03.md

 ### Add Basic Queries

 Examine the "Query" section of the dashboard below the graphing area.

-To add a query and expression click the "+ Add query" button.

 Add the following:

 - `up`
 - `process_resident_memory_bytes`
 - `process_cpu_seconds_total`

+> Note: To create additional queries and expressions click the "+ Add query" button.

 When you are finished, scroll up and click "Run queries".